RainingSea/cese/project/website/QuickSearch/ce/ce_0/task plan.md

 [CONTENT]
 1. **Required packages**:
-   - Flask: for web framework to handle routing and HTTP requests.
+   - Flask: For handling routing and rendering HTML templates.
-   - Flask-Session: for managing user sessions.
+   - Flask-Login: For managing user sessions and authentication.
-   - Any other necessary libraries for handling file operations and data parsing.
+   - Any other necessary libraries for handling file operations (e.g., os, json).

 2. **Required Other language third-party packages**:
-   - jQuery: for enhanced UI interactions and AJAX calls (if needed).
-   - Bootstrap: for responsive design and styling (optional).
+   - None identified as the application will be developed using Python and HTML without reliance on external front-end frameworks.

 3. **Logic Analysis**:
    - **main.py**:
-     - Class: Main
-       - Method: main()
-   - **tools.py**:
+     - `Main`: The main class that initializes the application and manages the user and book managers.
+     - `main()`: The entry point of the application.
-     - Class: UserManager
+   - **UserManager**:
+     - `users`: A dictionary to store user credentials.
-       - Method: register(username: str, password: str)
+     - `register(username: str, password: str)`: Method to register a new user.
-       - Method: login(username: str, password: str)
+     - `login(username: str, password: str)`: Method to log in an existing user.
-       - Method: load_users()
-     - Class: BookManager
-       - Method: search_books(query: str)
-       - Method: load_books()
-     - Class: ReadingList
+   - **BookManager**:
-       - Method: add_to_reading_list(username: str, book_id: str)
+     - `books`: A list to store book details.
+     - `search(query: str)`: Method to search for books based on a query.
+     - `get_book_details(title: str)`: Method to retrieve details of a specific book.
-       - Method: load_reading_list()
+   - **ReadingList**:
+     - `reading_list`: A list to store books added to the user's reading list.
+     - `add_to_reading_list(book: dict)`: Method to add a book to the reading list.
+     - `get_reading_list()`: Method to retrieve the user's reading list.

 4. **Task list**:
-   - 1. main.py
+   - main.py
-   - 2. tools.py
-   - 3. templates/registration.html
+   - templates/registration.html
-   - 4. templates/login.html
+   - templates/login.html
-   - 5. templates/dashboard.html
+   - templates/dashboard.html
-   - 6. templates/book_details.html
+   - templates/book_details.html
-   - 7. templates/reading_list.html
+   - templates/reading_list.html
-   - 8. users.txt
+   - users.txt
-   - 9. books.txt
+   - books.txt
-   - 10. reading_list.txt
+   - reading_list.txt

 5. **Shared Knowledge**:
-   - Follow PEP 8 coding standards for Python code.
-   - Use a simple text search algorithm for the search functionality, such as linear search or regex matching.
-   - Ensure that user inputs are validated on both the client and server sides to prevent issues like SQL injection or XSS attacks.
-   - Maintain a clear separation between the application logic (in main.py and tools.py) and the presentation layer (HTML templates).
+   - The application will follow a simple design principle focused on usability and accessibility.
+Each page will have clear navigation links and buttons to enhance user experience.
+The data storage will be managed through text files, ensuring that the application remains lightweight and easy to maintain.
+User passwords will not be encrypted for simplicity, in line with the project constraints.
 [/CONTENT]